tunjing998/webprogramming_ca/README.md

 `status($status)`          | Set the response status code (e.g. `200`)
 `header($key,$value)`      | Set a single, named header for the response.
 E.g. `header('Content-Type', 'text/html')`
 `end()`                    | Mark the response as finished.
 Any attempt to modify the response after this will throw an exception
-`send($content)`           | The status code will be set; all buffered headers will be set; the specified content (body) will be sent; the response will be marked finished
+`send($content)`           | The status code will be set; all buffered headers will be set; the specified content (body) will be sent; the response will be marked finished.
+Send is publicly visible in case it may be needed, but as a general rule should not be used: favour the use of `render` or `json` instead.
-`render(...)`              | See section on working with templates `json(...)`                | Use for rendering JSON content, instead of a template.
+`render(...)`              | See section on working with templates `json($content)`           | Use for rendering JSON content, instead of a template.
 This method sets appropriate headers (content type), and encodes the passed value as JSON
 `redirect($url)`           | Redirect the user to a different route.
 This will redirect the user, and kill the current script.
+This method is base path aware.

 ## Working with Templates